danneu/guild/README.md

 - Email-sending system requires `AWS_KEY` and `AWS_SECRET` (your http://aws.amazon.com/ API creds)
 - User registration system requires `RECAPTCHA_SITEKEY` and `RECAPTCHA_SITESECRET` (your https://www.google.com/recaptcha/intro/index.html API creds)

-## TODO

-TODO: These are out of date.
-Are these even valid anymore?

-- Add tests for authorization abstraction
-- Create `docs/bulk_updates.sql`
-- Add online-status to post user-meta for mobile-sized devices
-- Fix slow BBCode tags like [tabs] so that I can possibly render BBCode on the fly instead of pre-baking it in the `html` columns
-- Finish BBCode support in convos
-- Create cronjob (Heroku Scheduler) for db.clearExpiredViews
-- I'm sorting friendships by latest_online_at DESC NULLS LAST on homeage.
-Do I have an index on that in prod?